NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 Now comes a new problem: How do we know if two strings are the same?
 They may look the same when printed but have totally different encodings.
 Luckily, Unicode defines *Unicode equivalence* to solve these predicaments.

-Code points sequences are defined as **canonically equivalent** if they look the same when printed.
+Code points sequences are defined as **canonically equivalent** if they represent the same abstract character while also looking the same when displayed.
 In the last case `é` and `é` would be an example of this type of equivalence.
-When code points sequences are **compatible**, they look different but can be used in the same context.
-It is the case of `E` and `𝔼`.
-You understand the meaning of the word `𝔼xistence`, but the character `𝔼` is primarily used in mathematical documents.
+When code points sequences are **compatible**, they might look similar, but are used in different contexts, as they represent different abstract characters.
+It is the case of `A` and `𝔸`.
+You understand the meaning of the word `𝔸mbiguous`, but the character `𝔸` is primarily used in mathematical texts.

 Based on these equivalences the standard also defines *Unicode normalization*, to make sure that text sequences have the same code point equivalence.
 You can read more on types of normalization (and also about UTF-16 and other characters encodings I haven't mentioned) in this [article](https://mcilloni.ovh/2023/07/23/unicode-is-hard/) by Marco Cilloni.